Jan Rost

 His research interests reach from ultracold to ultrafast dynamics in finite systems including Rydberg excitation and ionization.
-Former group leaders of his department are among others Andreas Buchleitner, Andreas Becker, Klaus Hornberger, Stefan Skupin, Nina Rohringer and Thomas Pohl.
+Former group leaders of his department include Andreas Buchleitner, Andreas Becker, Klaus Hornberger, Stefan Skupin, Nina Rohringer, and Thomas Pohl.

 He was Editor in Chief of Journal of Physics B, chairman of the SAMOP section of the German Physical Society, chair of the Chemical-Physical-Technical Section of the Max Planck Society and is presently lead editor of Physical Review A and member of the Wissenschaftsrat advising German Science politics.

+Controversy

+In 2025, an investigative unit of the German broadcaster Deutsche Welle and Der Spiegel released a documentary alleging that Jan Rost perpetrated abusive behavior and misconduct towards several members of the Max Planck Institute for the Physics of Complex Systems in Dresden.